National identity cards in the European Economic Area and Switzerland: European Union standards from 2006

-New European Union standards from 2019
+New European Union standards

 In 2019, the European Parliament and the Council of the European Union adopted a new regulation with a new common format of identity cards.
 The purpose of the regulation was to replace and harmonize the various identity card models currently in use in Europe.
 The regulation began to apply to the European Union (EU) on 2 August 2021 and the European Economic Area (EEA) from 1 February 2024.
 (Note: The legal acquis has been identified as EEA-relevant by the EU Commission, which makes it under scrutiny for incorporation into the EEA Agreement by Iceland, Liechtenstein and Norway.
 However, the legal basis rely on Article 21 of the Treaty on the Functioning of the European Union, an article which is not reflected in the EEA Agreement.)

-However, the regulation was declared invalid by the European Court of Justice in March 2024 as it had been adopted on an incorrect legal basis.
-It remains temporarily in force until, at the latest, 31 December 2026 so that the Council may adopt a new regulation on the correct legal basis.
+However, the regulation was declared invalid by the European Court of Justice (ECJ) in March 2024 as it had been adopted on an incorrect legal basis.
+It was to remain in force until, at the latest, 31 December 2026 so that the council could adopt a new regulation on the correct legal basis.

+On 23 July 2024, the European Commission published a new legal act that meets the requirements of the ECJ.
+Its content is almost identical to that of the contested legal act.
+On 12 June 2025, the new legal act was unanimously adopted by the Council of the European Union and entered into force on 10 July 2025.

-All EU and EEA member states are required to issue identity cards according to the regulation, except Denmark and Ireland due to their opt-outs from the area of freedom, security and justice.
+All EU and EEA member states are required to issue identity cards according to the Council Regulation, except Denmark due to their opt-out from the area of freedom, security and justice.

-Requirements for identity cards are given in Regulation (EU) 2019/1157 which states that:
+Requirements for identity cards are given in Council Regulation (EU) 2025/1208 which states that: